TheMaverickProgrammer/Swoosh/README.md

 * onStart -> the **next** scene when the segue ends after a _Push_ intent

 It might help to remember that when a segue begins, the current activity is leaving and the other is entering.
 When the segue ends, the current activity exits and the other begins.

-# Integrating Swoosh into your SFML application
-Adding Swoosh, the acitivity and segue mini library into a fresh SFML application is very simple.
-See [Example.cpp](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/Swoosh/Example.cpp)

-Read more on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki/Namespaces).